darkorcar/hexagonal-architecture-example/README.md

 This project demonstrates a clean implementation of Hexagonal Architecture (Ports and Adapters) using Spring Boot and Kotlin.

+## Hexagonal Architecture

+Hexagonal Architecture, also known as the Ports and Adapters architecture, is a software design pattern that aims to create loosely coupled application components so that the core logic is isolated from external concerns like databases, UI, or third-party services.

+### Core Concepts

+The key idea is to encapsulate the application's core logic and expose it through ports, which can be connected to any adapter (like a web interface, CLI, database, or message queue).

+This makes the application:

+* More testable (core logic can be tested without involving external systems)

+* Easier to maintain and extend

+* More adaptable to changes in technologies

+### Structure

+1. Core (Application Domain): Contains the business logic.

+   Defines interfaces (ports) for how it communicates with the outside world.
+   Is completely unaware of any frameworks or infrastructure.

+2. Ports: Interfaces that define how the application expects to interact with the outside world.

+   Inbound ports: Entry points for driving the application (e.g., use cases, UserService).

+   Outbound ports: Interfaces the core uses to call out to other systems (e.g., repository interfaces, EmailsService).

+3. Adapters: Implement the ports.

+   Inbound adapters: UI controllers, REST APIs, CLI, etc.

+   Outbound adapters: Database implementations, external API clients, message brokers.

 ## Architecture Overview

 Top level diagram